-Environmental Safety Environmental Safety There must be no physical features of the external or internal environment that cause recurring injuries to cattle.
+E3 Environmental Safety There must be no physical features of the external or internal environment that cause recurring injuries to cattle.
 Injury is defined as damage severe enough for the formation of granular scar tissue that is to an extent significantly greater than would be caused by accidental bumps and scratches.
-Excessive occurrence of the following may be indicators of a poor environment: neck calluses; knee and/or hock swellings/calluses; teat/udder injuries; broken tails; hematomas; chronic scar tissue; soft hooves; inter-digital infections; laminitis; abscesses; and/or bruised soles. ☐ The construction of pens and fenced pastures to which livestock have access must be designed, constructed, maintained, and regularly inspected to help ensure that there are no features that are likely to cause injury or distress to the animal. ☐ The interior of any building, including the floor and all internal fittings/surfaces to which livestock have access, must be designed, ☐ Yes constructed, maintained, and regularly inspected to help ensure that there E3 ☐ No /25 are no sharp edges or protrusions likely to cause injury or distress to the □ N/A animal.
+Excessive occurrence of the following may be indicators of a poor environment: neck calluses; knee and/or hock swellings/calluses; teat/udder injuries; broken tails; hematomas; chronic scar tissue; soft hooves; inter-digital infections; laminitis; abscesses; and/or bruised soles.
+The construction of pens and fenced pastures to which livestock have access must be designed, constructed, maintained, and regularly inspected to help ensure that there are no features that are likely to cause injury or distress to the animal.
+The interior of any building, including the floor and all internal fittings/surfaces to which livestock have access, must be designed, constructed, maintained, and regularly inspected to help ensure that there are no sharp edges or protrusions likely to cause injury or distress to the animal.
 This includes the provisions of adequate and safe holding and handling facilities (whether indoors or outdoors) as well as to transportation vehicles.
-Particular attention must be paid to handling pens.
-Floors must be made of non-slip material or must be maintained to reduce the risk of slipping (sand, mats, or other materials are applied when necessary). ☐ Concrete floors must be grooved approximately 1/3"- 1/2" or treated with a non-slip coating/belting. ☐ Floors must not be so rough as to cause hoof damage.
+Particular attention must be maintained to reduce the risk of slipping (sand, mats, or other materials are applied when necessary).
+Concrete floors must be grooved approximately 1/3"- 1/2" or treated with a non-slip coating/belting.
+Floors must not be so rough as to cause hoof damage.
 Lesions and wounds on animals along with lameness are indicators of building conditions which needs immediate remediation.
 See also "Lameness/Locomotion Score" below.
 Reference: Temple Grandin, PhD.
 2007.
 Recommended Animal Handling Guidelines and Audit Guide, 2007 Edition.
-North American Meat Institute Foundation. pp. 43-44. ☐ Yes ☐ Except where preservatives with an insecticidal role are used, cattle or E4 calves must not come into contact with toxic fumes from chemicals. /3 ☐ No Creosote-treated wood and lead-based paint must not be used.
-N/A ☐ Yes All electrical installations must be inaccessible to cattle, well-insulated, E5 □ No safeguarded from rodents, properly grounded, and regularly tested for stray /3 voltage.
-N/A Passages must be of such design and width, and so constructed, to allow ☐ Yes animals to pass freely.
-E6 ☐ No /3 ☐ Care must have been taken to minimize, and ideally exclude, the number □ N/A of blind alleyways in the buildings, in order to avoid the incidences of bullying by dominant animals. ☐ Yes Internal surfaces of housing and pens must be made of materials which can E7 ☐ No /3 readily be cleansed and disinfected or easily be replaced when necessary. □ N/A ☐ Yes Where used, euthanasia equipment must show no obvious signs of neglect, i.e. E8 rust, dirt and grime, and must be stored in a secure location protected from the ☐ No /3 elements. ☐ N/A ☐ Yes
+North American Meat Institute Foundation. pp. 43-44. ☐ Yes☐ No☐ N/A /25 E4 Except where preservatives with an insecticidal role are used, cattle or calves must not come into contact with toxic fumes from chemicals.
+Creosote-treated wood and lead-based paint must not be used. ☐ Yes ☐ No ☐ N/A /3 E 5 All electrical installations must be inaccessible to cattle, well-insulated, safeguarded from rodents, properly grounded, and regularly tested for stray voltage. ☐ Yes ☐ No ☐ N/A /3 E 6 Passages must be of such design and width, and so constructed, to allow animals to pass freely.
+Care must have been taken to minimize, and ideally exclude, the number of blind alleyways in the buildings, in order to avoid the incidences of bullying by dominant animals. ☐ Yes ☐ No ☐ N/A /3 E7 Internal surfaces of housing and pens must be made of materials which can readily be cleansed and disinfected or easily be replaced when necessary. ☐ Yes ☐ No ☐ N/A /3 E8 Where used, euthanasia equipment must show no obvious signs of neglect, i.e. rust, dirt and grime, and must be stored in a secure location protected from the elements. ☐ Yes ☐ No ☐ N/A /3 E 9 Buildings must be a height adequate to allow the normal expression of mounting behavior in estrus. ☐ Yes☐ No☐ N/A /3